Updated on 2024-06-28 GMT+08:00

 Uploading objects

-• OBS Console has restrictions on the size and number of files uploaded.
+• OBS Console puts limits on the size and number of files you can upload.

-• In regions where batch upload is supported, a maximum of 100 files can be uploaded at a time, with a maximum total size of 5 GB.
+• In regions that support batch uploads, a maximum of 100 files can be uploaded at a time, with a total size of no more than 5 GB.
 If you upload only one file in a batch upload, it cannot exceed 5 GB in size.

-• In regions where batch upload is not supported, only one file can be uploaded at a time, with a maximum size of 50 MB.
+• In regions that do not support batch uploads, only one file can be uploaded at a time, with a size of no more than 50 MB.

 • If you use OBS Browser+, obsutil, an SDK, or an API, you can upload a single object of up to 48.8 TB.